WolframRavenwolf/AI-Hotkeys/README.md

 Whether you need to compose answers, conduct research, explain concepts, refine text, summarize information, translate content, or verify correctness, this app empowers you by putting powerful AI capabilities right at your fingertips, literally.

-With seamless integration to [Perplexity](https://www.perplexity.ai/) and [DeepL](https://www.deepl.com/), it enables you to effortlessly and swiftly solve complex tasks and streamline your workflow like never before.
+With seamless integration to [Perplexity](https://www.perplexity.ai/) (and [DeepL](https://www.deepl.com/)), it enables you to effortlessly and swiftly solve complex tasks and streamline your workflow like never before.

 ## Features